Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Selecting a Control Set

-In this section, we describe how multi-start lattices can be used in motion planning and we formulate the Minimum $t$-Spanning Control Set (MTSCS) problem.
-We assume that for all $i,j\in \X$, there exists a motion $p$ solving Problem \ref{MPP} from $i$ to $j$ in the absence of obstacles.
-We assume that the cost of this motion, $c(p)$, is known, non-negative, and is equal to 0 if and only if $i=j$.
-Further, we assume that $c$ obeys the triangle inequality -- that is, if $p_1$ is a motion from $i\in \X$ to $j\in \X$, and $p_2$ is a motion from $i$ to $j$ by way of $r\in \X$, then $c(p_1)\leq c(p_2)$.
-This cost is left general, and may represent travel time, integral of the squared jerk, etc.
+In this section, we describe our proposed approach for selecting a control set and formulate the Minimum $t$-Spanning Control Set (MTSCS) problem for multi-start lattices.
+We assume that for all $i,j\in \X$, there is a motion $p$ solving Problem \ref{MPP} from $i$ to $j$ in the absence of obstacles and that the cost of this motion, $c(p)$, is known, non-negative, and is equal to 0 if and only if $i=j$.
+Further, we assume that $c$ obeys the triangle inequality -- i.e., if $p_1$ is a motion from $i\in \X$ to $j\in \X$, and $p_2$ is a motion from $i$ to $j$ by way of $r\in \X$, then $c(p_1)\leq c(p_2)$.
+This cost is left general, and may represent travel time, comfort, etc.